FreeCAD/FreeCAD-documentation/wiki/Macro_Iges_PyImporter.md

 assumed to be freeform.
 Parsing ability could be expanded, specification used is iges5.3.

-The importer is tested on   *
+The importer is tested on:
 - one freeship file
 - one libIGES file

 v0.1 - first version - handled iges files created by freeship. v0.2 - also handles files made with libIGES (on gh).

-note   * if the macro has an error, the use of the progress bar makes fc
+note: if the macro has an error, the use of the progress bar makes fc
       freezes in monumental ways, the application has to be killed with system commands.
 If so, switch off the progress bar.
 """